Grave 91

 In 1833 they formed a partnership to open another business in Bath, and it was George who moved to the city for that purpose.
 Their business is registered in the 1833 Bath City Directory as ‘Optical, Mathematical and Philosophical Instrument Maker’, 8 Pulteney Bridge and also at 10 St Augustine’s Parade Bristol.

 From 1846 until his death George lived and carried on his business at 6 George Street and was prominent in Bath society.
-We know that he sold tickets for the Citizens Ball in 1842, and 'presented a pair gold spectacles, of the value of £5, as a prize to be rowed for at the new Regatta, all the competitors to wear spectacles'.
+He sold tickets for the Citizens Ball in 1842, and ‘presented a pair of gold spectacles, of the value of £5, as a prize to be rowed for at the new Regatta, all the competitors to wear spectacles’.

-He places many adverts in the Bath Chronicle for novelty items, including spectacles for viewing the total eclipse of the sun in 1858, Stereoscopes and a novelty umbrella which was also a portable case for scientific instruments.
+He placed many adverts in the Bath Chronicle for novelty items, including spectacles for viewing the total eclipse of the sun in 1858, stereoscopes and a novelty umbrella which was also a portable case for scientific instruments.

-However in 1855 George and Ralph Soloman were summoned for assaulting Louis Symonds over a dispute at the synagogue on the first day of Passover.
+In 1855 however, George and Ralph Soloman were summoned for assaulting Louis Simmons over a dispute at the synagogue on the first day of Passover.

 After his death his sons David and Phillip opened ‘Braham Brothers’, selling optical instruments and spectacles also at 6 George Street.